pavanruttala0-driode/AI-POWERED-college-website-chatbot/README.md

 # 🎓 AI-Powered College Website Chatbot

-An AI-powered conversational chatbot designed to help students, parents, applicants, faculty, and visitors quickly access information about a college.
+An AI-powered chatbot designed to help students, parents, applicants, faculty, and visitors quickly find information about a college.

-The chatbot uses the **Google Gemini API** to understand natural-language questions and provide intelligent, conversational responses through a user-friendly web interface.
+The chatbot uses the **Google Gemini API** to understand natural-language questions and provide intelligent responses through a user-friendly Streamlit interface.

 ---